kaazing/universal-client/javascript/KaazingAMQPClientLibrariesFacade.md

 # Kaazing JavaScript AMQP Client Libraries Facade
-Kaazing JavaScript AMQP Client Libraries Facade simplifies the interaction with Kaazing JavaScript AMQP Client libraries that enable the developers to interact with [AMQP 0-9-1](https://www.rabbitmq.com/tutorials/amqp-concepts.html) brokers via WebSockets.
+The Kaazing JavaScript AMQP Client Libraries Facade simplifies the interaction with the Kaazing JavaScript AMQP Client libraries that enable the developers to interact with [AMQP 0-9-1](https://www.rabbitmq.com/tutorials/amqp-concepts.html) brokers via WebSockets.

-Kaazing AMQP Client Libraries Facade:
+The Kaazing AMQP Client Libraries Facade:
-• Implements basic publish-subscribe functionality for AMQP protocol to help developers in getting started with their AMQP WebSocket projects
+- Implements basic publish-subscribe functionality for AMQP protocol to help developers in getting started with their AMQP WebSocket projects
-• Provide developers with the reference implementations for using Kaazing AMQP JavaScript client libraries For more information see:
+- Provide developers with the reference implementations for using Kaazing AMQP JavaScript client libraries For more information see:
 - [How to Build JavaScript Clients Using Kaazing  WebSocket Gateway][2]
 - [Use the Kaazing WebSocket Gateway JavaScript AMQP Client Library][3]

 ## Organization of the library
-Library consists of amqpClientFunction that creates AmqpClient object.
-AmqpClient objects provides the following functionality:
+This library consists of an _amqpClientFactory_ that creates an _AmqpClient_ object.
+The _AmqpClient_ object provides the following functionality:
 - **connect** function - connects client to Kaazing WebSocket AMQP gateway and on success returns via callback a _connection_ object that will be used to create subscriptions.
-- ** subscribe ** method of a _connection_ object that creates publishing endpoint and subscribes to a subscription endpoint.
+- **subscribe** method of a _connection_ object that creates publishing endpoint and subscribes to a subscription endpoint.
 Method returns via callback a _subscription_ object that is used for sending messages.
 - **sendMessage** method of a _subscription_ object - sends the message to a publishing endpoint
 - **disconnect** function of a _subscription_ object - closes both publishing and subscription.
 - **close** method - closes all subscriptions and disconnects client from Kaazing WebSocket AMQP gateway

 ### **connect** function
-Connect function implements the following sequence:
+The _connect_ function implements the following sequence:

 - Create WebSocket and AMQP client factories